pgtipping/Synthalyst/memory-bank/activeContext.md

 - Implemented premium feature teasers for integration with other HR tools
 - Added shared framework viewing page for publicly shared frameworks
 - Fixed prisma import issues in API routes
+- Enhanced visualization options with four different visualization types (radar, heatmap, distribution, levels)
+- Updated premium feature teasers to correctly reference the Competency Matrix Creator as a separate tool

 ## Next Steps

 1. Complete any remaining standalone features for the competency manager
-   - Add more visualization options
-   - Enhance the competency matrix creation functionality
    - Improve the UI/UX for mobile devices
+   - Add more comprehensive error handling
+   - Implement user feedback mechanisms
 2. Move on to enhancing the JD Developer tool according to the standalone-first strategy
 3. Implement the Interview Questions Generator enhancements
 4. Develop the Training Plan Creator improvements
+5. Develop the Competency Matrix Creator as a separate standalone tool